sphinx-doc/sphinx/doc/usage/configuration.rst

    The latter two can be combined with any of the first three.
    The ``standard`` class produces tables with both horizontal and vertical lines
-   (as has been the default so far with Sphinx).
+   (as had been the default prior to Sphinx 6.0.0).

    A single-row multi-column merged cell will obey the row colour, if it is set.